 The Descendants of Darkness manga began in 1997 and updated fairly regularly until the release of volume 11 in 2003.
 Then there was a full seven years between volume 11 and volume 12- it wasn't released until 2010 (apparently due to problems with author/artist Yoko Matsushita's health)

 Note that the actual manga series itself is from the We-Couldn't-Make-This-Up department but because of another reason.
-Hirohiko Araki, the writer and artist, has never missed a deadline in all 25 years of drawing Jojo (over 100 volumes and counting).
+Hirohiko Araki, the author, has never missed a deadline in all 27 years of drawing Jojo (over 100 volumes and counting).

 Mahou Sensei Negima!'s author, Ken Akamatsu, takes breaks lasting from a week to upwards of three weeks every now and then, claiming to be doing research.
 While he's almost as famous for his Shown Their Work moments as he is for inducing trope overdose, a lot of fans joke that his "research time" is spent researching his wife.
 In truth, as he has gotten older his drawing speed appears to have decreased and thus it takes slightly more than a week to draw one week's chapter, leading to a rough schedule of 3-4 chapters and then a break.

 Akamatsu also took a lengthy hiatus about 3/4 of the way through Love Hina, so this isn't new territory for him.

 Newer fans of Guyver tend to think this is what happens with Yoshiki Takaya however he consistently puts out one book a year and has never once put out an issue each month for an entire year.
 He did once have a hiatus to finish up another of his works from before Guyver.